tom-r3/kindhearts/README.md

   - one combined blog/articles page
 - reduce space between services we provice and have questions on landing page
   - all are equal, awaiting new texts
-- awaiting new PDF
- - Warding Off Dementia when you open PDF the blue title has the word dementiaS there should NOT be an s at the end